Air France-KLM sees tough 2012 as fuel costs soar

 PARIS (Reuters) - Franco-Dutch airline Air France-KLM (AIRF.PA) warned that a soaring fuel bill would hit profits this year after it swung to a loss in 2011 and scrapped its dividend.

-With fuel costs expected to increase by 1.1 billion euros ($1.44 billion) in 2012, Air France-KLM said operating profit in the first half of the year would be below that of the year-earlier period.
+With fuel costs expected to increase by 1.1 billion euros in 2012, Air France-KLM said operating profit in the first half of the year would be below that of the year-earlier period.

 “The economic outlook remains uncertain while the fuel price remains at a record level in euros,” the company said on Thursday.